-As of June 30, 2021, there is no material litigation, arbitration or governmental proceeding currently pending or to Astra's knowledge, threatened against us or any members of Astra's management team in their capacity as such that could have a material effect on the Condensed Consolidated Balance Sheets, Condensed Consolidated Statements of Operations, or Condensed Consolidated Statements of Cash Flows.
+As of December 31, 2021, there is no material litigation, arbitration or governmental proceeding currently pending or to Astra's knowledge, threatened against us or any members of Astra's management team in their capacity as such that could have a material effect on the Consolidated Balance Sheets, Consolidated Statements of Operations, or Consolidated Statements of Cash Flows.
+See Note 18 - Subsequent Events for litigation proceedings in which the Company is a party that were commenced after December 31, 2021.